nicollehahn/blog/_posts/2016-07-11-floating-in-the-clouds.md

 I was floating in the pool Sunday evening, bouyant by a faded red styrofoam noodle.
 I kept asking myself "what should I talk about this week?"
 I watched birds perch on lampposts, clouds decorate a blue sky and heard nearby traffic.
 And I kept floating and thinking.
 Unfortunately there was nothing spectacular that came to mind.
 As I am sitting here writing, still nothing.
 So instead I'll fill you in on what podcasts I've been listening to.
 I been listening to some pretty spectacular stuff.

-I've really been enjoying (binge-listening) to [Does Not Compute](http://spec.fm/podcasts/does-not-compute)from Spec.fm.
+I've really been enjoying (binge-listening) to [Does Not Compute ](http://spec.fm/podcasts/does-not-compute)from Spec.fm.
 Does Not Compute features two web developers, Paul Straw & Sean Washington, sharing workflows.
 There's a lot of practical advice packed in their podcasts as well as some technical tidbits.

 On the other side of the spectrum, I've been slowly devouring [Design Details](http://spec.fm/podcasts/design-details), also from Spec FM.
 Bryn Jackson & Bryan Lovin interview people who design products/tools we love to use.
 Episode 145 featured Chris Downer, from one of my faves, Sketch.
 Hey now!